Despite frustrations, loans are reaching businesses

 Sign up for our newsletter about the coronavirus (COVID-19)

-"It's been just unbelievable the volume we've had," Limbaugh said, adding the bank hopes to have all of the applications, which have ranged from $2,100 to $6.9 million, completely funded by the end of this week.
+Its been just unbelievable the volume weve had, Limbaugh said, adding the bank hopes to have all of the applications, which have ranged from $2,100 to $6.9 million, completely funded by the end of this week.

-One unusual aspect of the PPP, Limbaugh said, is loan forgiveness won't be verified until the end of each loan's eight-week "life span," when each lending institution will verify how loans were used.
+One unusual aspect of the PPP, Limbaugh said, is loan forgiveness wont be verified until the end of each loans eight-week life span, when each lending institution will verify how loans were used.
 If a business spends loan money on unqualified expenses, the portion that does not qualify must be repaid over an 18-month period with a 1% interest penalty.

 High demand

-The Bank of Missouri, which has 32 locations across Missouri, with several in Southeast Missouri including Cape Girardeau and Jackson, received roughly 850 PPP loan applications during the program's first 10 days.
-As of Monday night, 726 of them -- valued at close to $89.2 million -- had been approved, according to Karin Bell, the bank's senior vice president of SBA lending.
+The Bank of Missouri, which has 32 locations across Missouri, with several in Southeast Missouri including Cape Girardeau and Jackson, received roughly 850 PPP loan applications during the programs first 10 days.
+As of Monday night, 726 of them valued at close to $89.2 million had been approved, according to Karin Bell, the banks senior vice president of SBA lending.

-Of The Bank of Missouri's 470 employees, only 10 are officially part of the bank's SBA lending department.
+Of The Bank of Missouris 470 employees, only 10 are officially part of the banks SBA lending department.

-Beginning late last week, the nation's banks and other lending institutions started accepting PPP loan applications from independent contractors and other self-employed individuals, and although The Bank of Missouri and other lenders have begun processing those applications, Bell said the SBA hasn't finalized guidelines for those applications.
+Beginning late last week, the nations banks and other lending institutions started accepting PPP loan applications from independent contractors and other self-employed individuals, and although The Bank of Missouri and other lenders have begun processing those applications, Bell said the SBA hasnt finalized guidelines for those applications.

-"We're still waiting on guidance from the SBA," she said.
-"That's one of our hang-ups and a little bit of a challenge for us right now.
-We think we're pretty sure we know how to do it, but we want to be careful because we don't want to undercalculate a loan value.
-My biggest concern is that somebody doesn't receive enough money."
+Were still waiting on guidance from the SBA, she said.
+Thats one of our hang-ups and a little bit of a challenge for us right now.
+We think were pretty sure we know how to do it, but we want to be careful because we dont want to undercalculate a loan value.
+My biggest concern is that somebody doesnt receive enough money.

-As of Monday, the SBA had allocated more than $200 billion of the PPP's $349 billion loan pool.
+As of Monday, the SBA had allocated more than $200 billion of the PPPs $349 billion loan pool.

-For more details about the Small Business Administration's Paycheck Protection Program, visit www.sba.gov/paycheckprotection.
+For more details about the Small Business Administrations Paycheck Protection Program, visit www.sba.gov/paycheckprotection.

 Do you crave business news?
 Check out B Magazine, and the B Magazine email newsletter.
 Check it out at www.semissourian.com/newsletters to find out more.